 Our brother is very much astonished also that I said, As to the service of tables, the choice was granted to the church, because the church supplied the tables, as the choice also was reserved for God, when God supplied the gift.
 He asks if God does not supply the gifts for a deacon.
 Everything is confounded here, because our brother has not understood the use of the word gift.
-All the things that we possess are gifts of God undoubtedly; but, in the word, the use of this expression is specially connected with certain gifts, which result from the glory of Christ, as Son of man. &#8220;He gave gifts for men.&#8221; &#8220;He gave some apostles,&#8221; etc. &#8220;There are diversities of gifts, but the same Spirit.&#8221; &#8220;Covet earnestly the best gifts,&#8221; etc.
+All the things that we possess are gifts of God undoubtedly; but, in the word, the use of this expression is specially connected with certain gifts, which result from the glory of Christ, as Son of man.
+"He gave gifts for men".
+"He gave some apostles", etc. "There are diversities of gifts, but the same Spirit".
+"Covet earnestly the best gifts", etc.

 Now the charge of deacon was not one of these gifts, but a charge which had to do with the care of temporal things.
 A person was the deacon or the servant of the church.
 Certain qualities were necessary, to be a deacon, but this charge was in nowise one of the gifts mentioned in the list which is left us, @Ephesians 4 and @1 Corinthians 12.
 A man might very well possess a special gift of service, in a more general sense, without being officially a deacon, but the things intrusted to deacons were temporal, and they were intrusted to them by the brethren.
 As to those who possessed gifts, the things which were intrusted to them were spiritual; they came directly from God; and those men were immediately responsible towards the Lord in their service.
 They were servants or deacons of Jesus, in things which were spiritual, and not servants of the church in things which were temporal.
-But here comes out the whole thought of our brother. &#8220;The church,&#8221; he says (p.
-55), &#8220;ought to have named elders, not only because it paid them, but also because it intrusted to them something much more precious than its money, namely, the souls of the faithful which composed it.&#8221; I only ask where such a thought is to be found in the word as this, that the church intrusts to the elders the souls which compose it?
+But here comes out the whole thought of our brother.
+"The church", he says (page 55), "ought to have named elders, not only because it paid them, but also because it intrusted to them something much more precious than its money, namely, the souls of the faithful which composed it".
+I only ask where such a thought is to be found in the word as this, that the church intrusts to the elders the souls which compose it?

 As to the phrase which astonishes our brother, I maintain it in all its force; and I see great perfection in the ways of the Spirit of God as to this.
 As regards the difference which exists between the elder and the pastor, I say that the pastorate was